Voices for ending the death penalty

 Lewis Webb, Jr.

 The death penalty diminishes the humanity of us all.
 It fails as a deterrent to crime.
-Its use is targeted towards Black and Brown people, the mentally ill, the intellectually challenged, and the poor.
-It is often meted out on the innocent.
+It often targets Black and Brown people, the mentally ill, the intellectually challenged, and the poor.
+It is too often meted out on the innocent.
 It does not promote safety.
 It is cruel, it is degrading, it is violent.
 The penalty of death will continue to kill in our name unless we abolish it.
 I will not be silent until the death penalty is no more.

 Johanni Valerio